 What is the 2016 US presidential election connection to the Facebook data privacy scandal?

 In December 2015, The Guardian broke the story of Cambridge Analytica being contracted by Ted Cruz's campaign for the Republican Presidential Primary.
-Despite Cambridge Analytica CEO Alexander Nix's claim in an interview with TechRepublic that the company is "fundamentally politically agnostic and an apolitical organization," the primary financier of the Cruz campaign is Cambridge Analytica co-founder Robert Mercer—he donated $11 million to a pro-Cruz Super PAC.
+Despite Cambridge Analytica CEO Alexander Nix's claim in an interview with TechRepublic that the company is "fundamentally politically agnostic and an apolitical organization," the primary financier of the Cruz campaign is Cambridge Analytica co-founder Robert Mercer, who donated $11 million to a pro-Cruz Super PAC.
 Following Cruz's withdrawal from the campaign in May 2016, the Mercer family began supporting Donald Trump.

 In October 2017, Facebook announced changes to its advertising platform, requiring identity and location verification and prior authorization in order to run electoral advertising.
 In the wake of the fallout from the data privacy scandal, further restrictions were added in April 2018, making "issue ads" regarding topics of current interest similarly restricted.